 Out to capture the emerging development consensus on poverty reduction by generating net benefits for the poor.
-Set to become the developmentalists' favourite;

-packed with the most up-to-date technical development-speak.
-Proponents argue that pro-poor tourism puts 'the poor at the centre of analysis', 'focuses on tourism destinations in the South' and is 'particularly relevant to conditions of poverty' (Ashley et al. 2001: 2-3).
+The developmentalists' favourite; packed with the most up-to-date technocratic development-speak.
+Proponents argue that pro-poor tourism puts 'the poor at the centre of analysis', 'focuses on tourism destinations in the South' and is 'particularly relevant to conditions of poverty' (Ashley et al., 2001: 2-3).

-Sources: Ashley et al. (2001); Cleverdon and Kalisch (2000); Mann (2000); Simpson (2007); Tourism Investigation and Monitoring Team, Clearinghouse for Reviewing Ecotourism (various)
+Sources: Ashley et al. (2001); Cleverdon and Kalisch (2000); Mann (2000); Tourism Investigation & Monitoring Team, Clearinghouse for Reviewing Ecotourism, various